How Much Does it Cost to Sell a House?

 When selling through property auction, bear in mind fees you'll have to incur during the process...

-Unfortunately, most conveyancing solicitors require a payment on account beforehand to prepare the pack, which increases the cost of selling.
+Unfortunately, most conveyancing solicitors require a payment on account beforehand to prepare the pack (this should be stated in any quote you receive) – which increases the cost of selling.

 This typically ranges from £300 to £1,000, depending on the complexity of the sale.
 If the property is a leasehold, commercial, or has separate titles involved, you can expect solicitors to charge more.